 In addition, students may be required to take subjects that are designed to enhance their skills in particular subject areas to underpin their further advanced study in the discipline.
 These underpinning subjects could be of different subject areas (e.g. Mathematics, science subjects), and the number of credits each student is required to take in a particular underpinning subject area may vary according to the different academic backgrounds of the students.
-With effect
+With effect from the 2015/16 intake cohort, the regular credit requirement for award will count the lowest

-This minimum only applies to students who are admitted through the normal route.
+4 This minimum only applies to students who are admitted through the normal route.